tshr-d-dragon/Admission_Predictor/README.md

 templates folder contains the html template.

-## To run the prject, follow below steps:
+## To run the prject, follow below steps
 1. Ensure that you are in the project home directory
 2. Create anaconda environment
 3. Activate environment